-- 26. Ravensbourne University is committed to supporting students with their engagement in their studies, and all University activities. - 27.
-Student engagement is monitored for all year groups through each academic year to help determine whether they may need additional support to progress with their studies. - 28.
-As well as attendance data (both on-site and online), engagement metrics include - a. assessment submissions, performance and the quality of work - b. engagement with online materials - c. in-class contributions - d. extenuating circumstances claims - e. instances of academic malpractice - f. academic judgement on any other relevant aspects of the student's engagement
+- 24. Ravensbourne is committed to supporting students to engage with their studies.
+Student engagement is monitored for all year groups through each academic year to help determine whether they may need additional support to progress with their studies. - 25.
+As well as attendance data (both on-site and online), engagement metrics include: - assessment submissions, performance and the quality of work - engagement with online materials - engagement with in-class activities

+- extenuating circumstances claims - instances of academic malpractice